francis-anane/KwasiadaFrankaa/README.md

 # Kwasiada Frankaa

 Welcome to Kwasiada Frankaa!
-This web-based application allows users to play Kwasiada Frankaa, a strategic 3x3 board game, against each other in real-time.
+This web-based application brings the Kwasiada Frankaa game into the digital realm, allowing users to play the strategic 3x3 board game against each other in real-time.
 Kwasiada Frankaa is a game that is notable among the people of Ghana.

 ## Project Overview

-The goal of this project is to bring the Kwasiada Frankaa game into the digital realm, enabling players to invite opponents from across the globe to play and chat in real-time.
+The goal of this project is to provide a platform for players to invite opponents from across the globe, play Kwasiada Frankaa in real-time, and engage in chat during the game.

 ## Features